 9. What Are the Rules for Blind Pedestrians?

 California offers special protections to blind pedestrians under CVC 21963.
 Blind pedestrians who are using a cane or a guide dog have the right of way at all intersections, and drivers must take extra precautions to ensure their safety.
 Drivers who fail to do so may be subjected to heavy fines and even serve jail time.

 Case Barnett Law: Top Pedestrian Accident Lawyers in Orange County

 At the end of the day, it doesn’t matter whether you remember which vehicle code prohibited or allowed which action—what matters is that you have a firm grip on laws pertaining to pedestrian safety.
 Committing some of these rules to memory won’t just spare you from an expensive ticket, but may also keep you safe as you navigate busy urban areas.

 However, there may be a time when no amount of precaution can keep you safe from a reckless driver.
 If you or a loved one are injured in a pedestrian accident caused by someone else, you have options.
-Our Costa Mesa accident lawyer team may be able to help you secure compensation.
+Our Costa Mesa personal injury lawyer team may be able to help you secure compensation.
 Contact us online or give us a call at (949) 409-0055 to schedule a free consultation.